userdashboard/stripe-connect/readme.md

 Dashboard bundles everything a web app needs, all the "boilerplate" like signing in and changing passwords, into a parallel server so you can write a much smaller web app.

 The Stripe Connect module adds a complete "custom" integration of Stripe's Connect API, allowing your users to provide personal or company information and receive payouts on your platform.
-A complete UI is provided for users to create and manage their registrations, and a basic administrator UI is provided for oversight.

-When a user has completed a Stripe account registration and it has been approved by Stripe their status will be changed to `payouts_enabled`.
-Your application should use this information to control access to your platform functionality.
+A UI is provided for users to create and manage their registrations, and a basic administrator UI is provided for oversight.
+When a user has completed a Stripe account registration and it has been approved by Stripe their status will be changed to `payouts_enabled` and your application can use this property to control access to your platform functionality.

 Currently only automatic payouts are supported.
 Countries that are "in beta" support by Stripe are not supported and need to be added as they become generally available.
+The [Stripe API documentation](https://stripe.com/docs/api) supplements this documentation.

 # Module contents